Stereotypes of Women at Work and Why They Need to STOP

 Try This

 Challenge categories people assign you to.
-Enhance appreciation for complexity, validity, and diversity of communication styles.
+Enhance appreciation for the complexity, validity, and diversity of communication styles.
 Enhance insight into your own gender, cultural expectations, and how you choose to present yourself.

 Words of Wisdom